LukeDicken/IdleEngine/Readme.md

 This is a minimal first pass.
 Concepts expected to be included at some point included auto-clickers and buffs.
 I'd also quite like to include some MMO concepts by letting players interact with each other.

+Three sample currencies and three sample actions are currently included in data/.
+There should indicate how to form your own content for the Idle Engine.
+UI pages are stored in templates/

+Idle Engine is powered by Flask.